 - Foreign exchange bureaus

-If CBK supervises you, the RBCF applies.
-There are no exemptions based on size.
-Smaller institutions have proportionally simpler environments, but the core requirements remain the same.
+If CBK supervises you, plan to the standard the Guidance Note sets.
+Smaller institutions have proportionally simpler environments, but the core expectations remain the same.

-The framework is organised around five pillars.
+The guidance is organised around a set of core domains.
 Each carries specific expectations that CBK will examine.

 1. Cybersecurity governance